 Sacrament: Our Union

-An understanding of sacrament begins in that beginning.
-A sacrament is a visible representation of an invisible reality.
+A sacrament is the visible representation of an invisible and Divine reality.
 The world is a sacrament; it reveals its Creator.

 And in the beginning that Creator declared it “very good.”